RoyRin/RoyRin.github.io/index.md

 *My current thoughts mostly revolve around:*

 1. The intersection of technology and tech-policy.
-In particular, 1. how can make better ways for people to "hedge" doing something good for the world in the space of civic-tech, while also building general career capital.
-And 2. what are problems in the world which require truly technical solutions (are there any?).
+In particular, 1. how can we make better ways for people to "hedge" doing something good for the world (in the space of civic-tech), while also building general [career capital](https://80000hours.org/career-guide/career-capital/).
+2. What are problems in the world which require truly technical solutions (*are there any?*).
 2. How to *effectively* engage with the Effective Altruism community
 3. Climbing